RealityETH/subjectivocracy/deployment/README.md

 - Since there are deterministic address you cannot deploy twice on the same network using the same `salt` and `initialZkEVMDeployerOwner`.
 Changing one of them is enough to make a new deployment.
 - It's mandatory to delete the `.openzeppelin` upgradebility information in order to make a new deployment
-- `genesis.json` has been generated using the tool: `1_createGenesis`, this script depends on the `deploy_parameters` aswell.
+- `genesis.json` has been generated using the tool: `1_createGenesis`, this script depends on the `deploy_parameters` as well.

 # Manual deployment for forkonomic project on hardhat network:

-start a node by running:
+Start a node by running:
 ```
 npx hardhat node
 ```